taranasus/TaraHUDVitureXR/README.md

 - Some devices with aggressive battery optimization may still stop the service
 - For complete persistence, consider enabling "Ignore battery optimizations" for the app (requires additional permissions)

-## ON HOLD
-- Make it automatically switch the glasses to be transparent (not opaque) when the app starts - Not possible in current version of SDK (1.0.7) but dev team said they're working on it so might be in the next version when it drops.
-On hold for now.